koengr/QCforBusiness/backups/_resources/further-reading.md

 - [**Quantum Computing
   Report**](https://quantumcomputingreport.com/news/) - don’t be fooled
   by the basic look on the website.
-The content is written with a very critical eye and with very relevant contextual information, making them our favourite source for quantum-related news.
+The content is written with a very critical eye and with very relevant contextual information, making it our favourite source for quantum-related news.

 <!-- -->